Montreal World Film Festival

 The Montreal World Film Festival (Festival des films du monde de Montréal), commonly abbreviated MWFF in English or FFM in French, was an annual film festival in Montreal, Quebec, Canada from 1977 to 2019.
-Founded and run throughout its lifetime by Serge Losique, it was the only competitive film festival in North America accredited by the FIAPF.
-(The Toronto International Film Festival is also FIAPF-accredited, but is run as a non-competitive event).
+Founded and run throughout its lifetime by Serge Losique, it was the first competitive film festival in North America accredited by the FIAPF.
+(Note: The Toronto International Film Festival is also FIAPF-accredited, but is run as a non-competitive event.)

 The public festival, which was founded in 1977 as a replacement for the defunct Montreal International Film Festival (1960–68), was held annually in late August.
 Unlike the Toronto International Film Festival, which has a greater focus on Canadian and other North American films, the Montreal World Film Festival had a larger diversity of films from all over the world.

-Throughout its life, the festival saw various controversies around Losique's leadership, including uneven programming, a marketing strategy that sometimes seemed more concerned with throwing barbs at TIFF than with actually building the MWFF's brand, and increasing financial irregularities.
+Throughout its life, the festival saw various controversies around Losique's leadership, including uneven programming, a marketing strategy that sometimes seemed more concerned with throwing barbs at the Toronto International Film Festival than with actually building the MWFF's brand, and increasing financial irregularities.

 The festival was abruptly cancelled in 2019, just a few weeks before that year's event had been scheduled to launch.